Shark (novel)

 Shark is the tenth novel by Will Self, published in 2014.

 Content

 The stream-of-consciousness novel continues the story of psychiatrist Zack Busner.

 The novel is written in a flowing fashion without chapters and with no paragraph breaks.
 It is "a book-length paragraph, beginning and ending mid-sentence", which hops "between characters and time periods with the agility of a mountain goat."

 Self indicated that Umbrella was the first part of a trilogy against his own initial expectations.
 The final part of the trilogy is Phone.

 Plot

 Reviews

-The critical reception of Shark has been generally positive, with the challenging style of prose dividing opinion.

 Writing for The Sunday Times, Theo Tait wrote...

 "Overall, Shark generates a dream-like synthesis of rational and irrational, familiar and strange... it’s clear that, with this trilogy, Self is creating something rather grand."

 Stuart Kelly, writing for The Guardian wrote...